ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

   }
 ```

-This method may be convienent in the case where the template has multiple `<ckeditor>`
-components on it.
+The operations performed may be anything that is defined and allowable by the API.

-Also the Angular `editor1` template variable may also be accessed with an
+Note that the Angular `editor1` template variable may also be accessed with an
 `@ViewChild`-decorated variable declaration.

-Regardless of the method by which it is obtained, the resulting `editor` object may
-be used as documented by the API.
+The method in the example, however,
+will be preferable in the case where there is more than one `<ckeditor>` element on
+the page.
+Also, if the `<ckeditor>` element is inside an `*ngIf` structure the `@ViewChild`
+declared variable may be inadvertently undefined.

 ## Implementing an Upload Adapter in an Angular Application

 An Upload Adapter can be used with CKEditor so that when a user adds an image
 to a document it is encoded as a link to the image.
 The image itself is stored
 separately from the document.
 When images are large or numerous this results
 in noticable improvement in performance over the default behavior.
 Read about custom
 UploadAdapters {@link framework/guides/deep-dive/upload-adapter here}.

 The first step is to create an Upload Adapter.
 This can be done in the same file where the
 component that will use it.
 Alternatively this can have its own file and be
 imported.

 This class will be instantiated each time that CKEditor needs it.
 Note that
 the functions in this class will run outside an `NgZone` which means that
 if it makes changes to variables bound to HTML elements, the shadow-DOM logic
 in the Angular framework won't detect those changes.

 The instance property `loader` is the primary interface between the UploadAdapter
 and the CKEditor instance.